oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 #### 3.2.1.1 Field Identifiers

 The *id* option used with Enumerated, Choice, and Map types determines how fields are specified in API instances of these types.
-If the *id* option is absent, API instances use FieldName and the type is referred to as "named".
+If the *id* option is absent, API instances use the FieldName string and the type is referred to as "named".
-If the *id* option is present, API instances use FieldID and the type is referred to as "labeled".
+If the *id* option is present, API instances use the FieldID tag and the type is referred to as "labeled".
 The Record type is always named and has no *id* option; the Array type is its labeled equivalent.
 * In named types, FieldName is a defined name that is included in the semantics of the type, must be populated in the type definition, and may appear in serialized data depending on serialization format.